davedevelopment/phpmig/README.md

 Note that you can move phpmig.php to config/phpmig.php, the commands will look first in the config directory than in the root.

-It can generate migrations, but you have to tell it where.
-Phpmig gets you to supply it with a list of migrations, so it doesn't know where to put them.
+It can generate migrations.
 Migration files should be named versionnumber_name.php, where version number is made up of 0-9 and name is CamelCase or snake\_case.
 Each migration file should contain a class with the same name as the file in CamelCase.

     $ phpmig generate AddRatingToLolCats
     +f ./migrations/20111018171411_AddRatingToLolCats.php